 The academic advising experience in the School of Economics (SOE) is personal - it is a relationship in which both the advisor and the student contribute.
 The goal of Academic Advising is to provide a supportive and challenging environment in which students can explore academic and career options, discuss personal concerns, and effectively construct an experience at Georgia Tech that helps achieve personal, academic, and professional goals.

-Students in the School of Economics can expect respect and individual attention from the Academic Advisor and SOE Staff.
+Students in the School of Economics can expect respect and individual attention from the SOE advisors.
 In return, students are expected to keep appointments, follow up on suggested resources, and arrive prepared for meetings.
 Students must arrange at least one advising appointment per year to ensure that all requirements are being met.
 Together, we can maximize the student experience here at Georgia Tech and the School of Economics.

 Frequently Asked Questions

 How do I know my academic standing?